08 Oct 2018

-First recorded by the Aztecs around the middle of the third millennia BC, chia has been a staple of the people occupying the territory we today call Mexico.
+First recorded by the Aztecs around the middle of the third millennia BC, chia seeds have been a staple food for people occupying the territory we today call Mexico.
 Between the years 1500 - 900 BC, chia was cultivated intensely and on a mass scale in Teotihuacan and by the people of Toltec culture.
 It would be consumed in either its full form, ground into a flour and used in baking, or used as a medicinal rub.

 The longest record the tribe holds for running without pause is a staggering 435 miles, equivalent to 16 back to back marathons.
 And, what’s even more impressive is this jaw-dropping feat took place in just over 48 hours!

-Chasing animals until they died of heat exhaustion is a very specific form of hunting termed persistence hunting.
+Chasing animals until they died of heat exhaustion is a very specific form of hunting, called 'persistence hunting'.
 The Tarahumara still practice it today.
-By chasing animals in a way that makes them gallop you force their body temperature to spike.
-The way mammals cool down is by sweating combined with panting and when quadrupeds gallop they are unable to pant.
+By chasing animals in a way that makes them gallop, you force their body temperature to spike.
+Mammals cool down by sweating and panting, but when quadrupeds gallop they are unable to pant.
 This leads to them overheating and slowing down, making them an easy catch for the hunter.

 It may be just one or it may be a combination of all three of these reason, but it remains true that the Tarahumara possess extraordinary endurance.
-Whether this is down to chia is yet to be fully confirmed, but this magical little seed still holds an important role in the lives of these world-class athletes.
+Whether this is down to chia seeds benefits is yet to be fully confirmed, but this magical little seed still holds an important role in the lives of these world-class athletes.

-Most notably, these seeds are a great source of protein, fiber and omega-3 fatty acids.
-For instance, they have been studied for their benefits on heart health and digestive system, as well as their ability to help build stronger bones and muscles.
+Most notably, these seeds are a great source of protein, fibre and omega-3 fatty acids.
+Chia seeds have been studied for their benefits on heart health and digestive system, as well as their ability to help build stronger bones and muscles.
 They may also promote skin health and reduce signs of ageing.

 Chia seeds are a great source of soluble fibre.
-Less than two tablespoons (about one ounce) of chia boast over 10 grams of fiber (out of 12g of carbs).(1) If you found yourself alarmed by the amount of carbs - firstly read our article about common health myths - and secondly remember that not all carbs are created equal!
+Less than two tablespoons (about one ounce) of chia boast over 10 grams of fibre (out of 12g of carbs).(1) If you found yourself alarmed by the amount of carbs - firstly read our article about common health myths - and secondly remember that not all carbs are created equal!

 Chia seeds boast an impressive amount of minerals, which are essential for your wellbeing.
 A two tablespoon serving of chia seeds provides nearly a third of the recommended daily amount (RDA) of manganese and magnesium, more than a quarter RDA phosphorus and nearly a fifth RDA calcium.(1)